CHINA: Solar Eclipses in History and Mythology

 The most conspicuous figure in Chinese cosmogony is P’an Ku or Pan Gu.

 He it was who chiseled the universe out of Chaos.
-According to Chinese ideas, he was the offspring of the original dual powers of Nature, the yin and the yang (to be considered presently), which, having in some incomprehensible way produced him, set him the task of giving form to Chaos and “making the heavens and the earth.”
+According to Chinese idea, he was the offspring of the original dual powers of Nature, the yin and the yang -, which, having in some incomprehensible way produced him, set him the task of giving form to Chaos and

-Some accounts describe him as the actual creator of the universe—“the ancestor of Heaven and earth and all that live and move and have their being.”
+Some accounts describe him as the actual creator of the universe, — “the ancestor of Heaven and earth and all that live and move and have their being.”
 ‘P’an’ means ‘the shell of an egg,’ and ‘Ku’ ‘to secure,’ ‘solid,’ referring to P’an Ku being hatched from out of Chaos and to his settling the arrangement of the causes to which his origin was due.
-The characters themselves may, however, mean nothing more than ‘Researches into antiquity,’ though some bolder translators have assigned to them the significance if not the literal sense of ‘aboriginal abyss,’ or the Babylonian Tiamat, ‘the Deep.’

-In some of the pictures of P’an Ku he is represented, as holding the sun in one hand and the moon in the other.
+In some of the pictures P’an Ku is represented, as holding the sun in one hand and the moon in the other.
 Sometimes they are in the form of those bodies, sometimes in the classic character.

-The legend says that when P’an Ku put things in order in the lower world, he did not put these two luminaries in their proper courses, so they retired into the Han Sea, and the people dwelt in darkness.
-The Terrestrial Emperor sent an officer, with orders that they should come forth and take their places in the heavens and give the world day and night.
-They refused to obey the order.
 They were reported to Ju Lai; P’an Ku was called, and, at the divine direction of Buddha, wrote the character for ‘sun’ in his left hand, and that for ‘moon’ in his right hand; and went to the Han Sea, and stretched forth his left hand and called the sun, and then stretched forth his right hand and called the moon, at the same time repeating a charm devoutly seven times; and they forthwith ascended on high, and separated time into day and night.

-Mo Tzŭ 墨子and Creation
+Mo Di 墨翟and Creation

-In the philosophy of Mo Ti (fifth and fourth centuries B.C.), generally known as Mo Tzŭ, Mu Tzŭ, Mozi or “Master Mo,”we find the idea of creation.
 “It was”, he said, “Heaven” (which was anthropomorphically regarded by him as a personal Supreme Being) who “created the sun, moon, and innumerable stars.”

 Mythology of Solar Eclipses: The Sun and the Moon